New Jersey Judge Approves of Service via Facebook in Family Law Case

 The parents produced evidence supporting the first two prongs in the form of screen captures of the man’s Facebook page, showing that consistent photos of the man appeared on multiple social media accounts, indicating that he owned it, and that he posted new content frequently.
 The family used the automatic read receipt, as well as the man’s response via message to receiving the notice of restraining order as a way to show he had seen the documents, and that he didn’t require service through supplemental means.
 Ultimately, the man appeared via telephone at the hearing on whether a final restraining order should be imposed, where he was barred from making any further contact with the boy.

-If you are dealing with a challenging custodial dispute or potential divorce in New Jersey, get help from compassionate and seasoned family law attorneys by contacting the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300, with additional offices in Moonachie.
+If you are dealing with a challenging custodial dispute or potential divorce in New Jersey, get help from compassionate and seasoned family law attorneys by contacting the Englewood offices of Herbert & Weiss for a consultation at 201-440-6300.